raphaeldertinatti/alura_midi_js/README.md

-# Teclado Musical Alura_midi
+# Musical Keyboard Alura_midi
-Projeto de página web com botões sonoros, desenvolvido em HTML, CSS e JavaScript.
+Project of a WebPage with sound buttons, developed with HTML, CSS and JavaScript.

-### Sobre
+### About
-A interface do teclado reproduz sons de uma bateria ao usuário clicar ou pressionar com teclado os seus botões.
+The interface of the keyboard play sounds of drums when the user click or press a button on keyboard.

-### Objetivos
+### Objectives
-- Implementar funções com JavaScript.
+- Implement functions with JavaScript.
-- Reprodução de sons.
+- Playback of sounds.
-- Desenvolver páginas mais dinâmicas.
+- Develop more dynamic pages.

-#### Link para acessar o projeto: https://raphaeldertinatti-alura-midi-js.vercel.app/
+#### Link to the project: https://raphaeldertinatti-alura-midi-js.vercel.app/